 They need to understand how to advocate for the company and communicate performance indicators effectively, including future financial projections.
 Most importantly, they need to provide financial leadership to the management team and/or the ownership group to allow the company to deliver on projected earnings.
 This is essential to maintaining the strong relationships, confidence, and financial support necessary for the companies’ long-term success.

 Not only will these three changes help middle market construction companies unlock millions in cash and optimize profitability, but they better position the business to acquire other companies.
-Professionalizing the organization and maximizing profits helps companies build the type of platform that can be used to make smart acquisitions as the industry consolidates, including middle market family-owned construction companies that don’t have succession plans in place, which is quite common today.
+Professionalizing the organization and maximizing profits helps companies build the type of platform that can be used to make smart acquisitions as the industry consolidates, including middle market family-owned construction companies that do not have succession plans in place–which is quite common today.

 If your finance team does not possess these capabilities, it might be time to speak with a firm that has helped numerous construction companies develop these important financial practices.
 FortéOne consultants have more than 20 years’ experience building and leading construction companies and helping our clients install the internal processes that maximize profitability.